sclavijosuero/cypress-schema-validator/README.md

    -  Full list of schema errors as provided by **Ajv** or **Zod** depending on the selected command.
    -  A nested tree view of the validated data, clearly indicating the errors and where they occurred in an easy-to-understand format.

+✔️ Output the schema errors in the terminal when executing in `run` mode.

 ✔️ Environment variable `disableSchemaValidation` to disable schema validation in your tests.

 ✔️ Fully integrates with **Gleb Bahmutov**'s [@bahmutov/cy-api](https://github.com/bahmutov/cy-api) and **Filip Hric**'s [cypress-plugin-api](https://github.com/filiphric/cypress-plugin-api) plugins, allowing JSON schema validations to be performed immediately after the `cy.api()` command.